SamNiechcial/CV/README.md

 | [Acebook](https://github.com/SamNiechcial/acebook-jspesh)                    | We created a Facebook clone with the objective of familiarising ourselves with Rails.
 Demonstrates good Agile teamwork, Git workflow and understanding of database and routing structure.
 Excellent test coverage (100%) with an A for code maintainability from CodeClimate.                                              | 4         | Heroku, HTML/CSS, PostgreSQL, Ruby, Rails                                 | Capybara, Code Climate, RSpec, Rubocop, Travis CI |
 | [Oystercard Challenge](https://github.com/SamNiechcial/oystercard_challenge) | A pairing project from my second week at Makers, creating a basic clone of the Oystercard system.
 Demonstrates how quickly I picked up excellent pairing and OO design skills.                                                                                                                                               | 2         | Ruby                                                                      | RSpec                                             |
 | [Bank Tech Test](https://github.com/SamNiechcial/RubyBankTT)                 | A simple practice Tech Test written in Ruby.
 Fulfilled several user story objectives to build deposit, withdraw and view transaction functionality, with the end goal being to print a statement to the console.
 Demonstrates good separation of concerns, my ability to write clean, DRY code, and excellent Git workflow. | 1         | Ruby                                                                      | RSpec                                             |

-## Skills

-####

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education